 The vast area of Nee Soon saw its appearance developed from a rural estate to a vibrant new town.
-In the past, gambier, pepper, pineapple and rubber plantations covered much of Nee Soon.
-By the sixties, the main economic activity here changed to agriculture, with many villages engaged in fruit tree planting, vegetable farming, and pigs and poultry rearing.
+In the olden days, gambier, pepper, pineapple and rubber plantations covered much of Nee Soon.
+By the sixties, its main economic activity had changed to agriculture, with many villages engaging in fruit tree planting, vegetable farming, as well as the rearing of pigs and poultry.

-Standing in front of the neighbourhood of Chong Pang, this statue of a farmer carrying water cans shows the perseverance and dauntless courage of our forefathers that helped shaped this part of Yishun.
+Standing in front of the neighbourhood of Chong Pang, this statue of a farmer carrying water cans shows the perseverance and dauntless courage of our forefathers who had helped to shape this part of Yishun.

 Bird, UOB Plaza (1990)

 This huge plump bird is the work of Colombian figurative artist Fernando Botero (born 1932) in 1990.
 It is sponsored by United Overseas Bank Limited (UOB) and stands by the side of the Singapore River.
 Botero displays his unique style in most of his works where the figurines are proportionally exaggerated and fat.

 The bird symbolises peace, serenity, joy of living and optimism, and with all these qualities, Singapore will continue to grow and prosper.

 Progress & Advancement, Raffles Place (1988)

 This grand sculpture is the work of Yang-Ying Feng, commissioned and donated on 8th August 1988 by local entrepreneur and founder of Overseas Union Bank Limited (OUB) George Lien Ying Chow (1907-2004).

 Showing a detailed Central Business District (CBD) by the Singapore River, this 4m-tall sculpture signifies the progress and advancement of Singapore’s financial sector and stands at Raffles Place.